yangdanny97/type_coverage_py/README.md

 ## Usage

+Clone the typeshed repo into the root of the project

+`git clone git@github.com:python/typeshed.git`

 Call the main function with the top number of packages to analyze, the max is 8,000.

 `python3 main.py 100`